Mr-Un1k0d3r/MaliciousMacroGenerator/TEMPLATE.md

 End Function
 ```

+#Parsing instructions
+To tell the parser to encode a string use the following pattern `{[your data]}`.
+The string will be encoded using the offset defined by `encodingoffset` in the JSON config file.

+If you are using keyword that are not supported by the parser add the following line `[use:varname]` at the beginning of your VBA code.

 #User defined variables
 Want to add specific variable like a URL.
 Simply define it in the template like this `[URL]`